 The North of Tyne Combined Authority (NTCA) is committed to giving every child in our region the opportunity to thrive.
 That’s why in Summer 2021, NTCA’s Cabinet approved two pilot programmes, the Child Poverty Prevention Pilot and the Education Improvement pilot for the North of Tyne.

-Working with local authority partners and school leaders, we have developed a Child Poverty Prevention Programme made up of three pillars:
+Working with local authority partners and school leaders, we have developed a Child Poverty Prevention Programme made up of four pillars.

-The approach is currently being piloted in almost 90 schools and with 30 employers across North of Tyne.
-During next academic year (2023-24), the programme will be expanded and developed to support 120 schools and 45 employers in total.
+The approach has been piloted in almost 90 schools and with 25 employers across North of Tyne in 2022-23.
+During the next academic year (2023-24) and is being expanded and developed to support 120 schools and 45 employers in total.
+A Child Poverty Prevention steering group made up of expert stakeholders are guiding this programme of activity.

 We know that interventions work best when they are tailored, evidence-based and make use of trusted community settings and expertise.
 For this reason, NTCA commissioned Rocket Science to gain an understanding of existing poverty interventions across our area; what works well, what doesn’t and what can we learn from national best practice.

-Participating schools can choose from interventions such as Poverty Proofing© audits, supported review of school uniform policy into practice, afterschool clubs, family learning or bespoke support.
-A Child Poverty Prevention steering group made up of expert stakeholders are guiding this pillar and the programme activity more widely.
+Participating schools can choose from interventions such as Poverty Proofing© audits, afterschool clubs, family learning or bespoke support.

 By providing easy access to welfare guidance, we aim to support families to better support themselves.
 Across our constituent authorities, we know there is strong existing practice offering individuals advice and guidance.
 Following a pilot in the Greater London Authority, we are bringing this advice and guidance into schools at a greater scale, across all phases, making it easy for parent/carers to access and acknowledging the positive relationships schools have developed with parents.